-OMCPC will utilize Caterpillar diesel engines which were designed and optimized for low emission and low fuel consumption.
+OMCPC utilizes 16CM32 Caterpillar generator set engines which were designed and optimized for low emission and low fuel consumption for its existing and proposed additional gensets.
 The gensets were already proven in thousands of applications worldwide with reliable performance.
-The over-all process flow diagram of the power plant operation is presented in Figure 1.6.
+The over-all process flow diagram of the power plant operation is presented in Figure 1.7.

-Figure 1.4.
+Figure 1.5.
 Site Development Plan of the existing power plant and the proposed expansion powerhouse

-Figure 1.5.
+Figure 1.6.
 Perspective View of the proposed additional powerhouse for high-speed engine